sssb1008/Getting-and-Cleaning-Data---Course-Project/README.md

 IV.
 Coded run_analysis.R to perform the main Job of the project.

-V. The output of the IV above is called tidyData.txt, and uploaded in the course project's form.
+V. The output of the IV above is called tidy_Data.txt, and uploaded in the course project's form.

 III.
 Provided description of Data Variables, and Functions in CodeBook.md